TrebledJ/trebledj.github.io/content/posts/infosec/automating-boolean-sqli/2024-08-10-automating-boolean-sql-injection-with-python.md

 When performing a penetration test, we occasionally come across SQL injection (SQLi) vulnerabilities.
 One particular class of SQLi is particularly tedious to manually exploit — Boolean-Based SQLi.

 Tedious, heavily-repetitive tasks often present themselves as nice opportunities for automation.
 In this post, we’ll review Boolean-Based SQL Injection, and explore how to automate it with Python by starting with a basic script, optimising, applying multithreading, and more.
+We'll mainly focus on high-level approaches towards automation and keep our code snippets short.

+The end result is a script which automates network requests and brute-forcing into a nice interface:

+{% video "assets/hkirc-ctf-2024-demo.mp4", "w-100" %}

+<sup>Demo of the Python script in a CTF challenge.</sup>{.caption}

 ## What is Boolean-Based Blind SQL Injection?